-Make sure that each gripper has an ID different from other grippers.
+Make sure that each gripper has a ID different from other grippers to the robot.
 Otherwise, communication issues will occur.

 By default, Gripper ID is set to 1 in all grippers internal memory.
 When you change gripper ID through PolyScope, that change is committed to gripper memory.